 Preschool serves as an introduction to the school experience.
 By exposing students to a comfortable and inspiring classroom environment, students are eager to continue to learn and grow in kindergarten and beyond.
-The Anoka-Hennepin School District provides high-quality preschool programming though the Community Education department.Children gain important skills and experiences in:
+The Anoka-Hennepin School District provides high-quality preschool programming through the Community Education department.Children gain important skills and experiences in:

 - Learning to follow routines and rules